isaacwash/FlappyDog/README.md

 # FlappyDog

-This is a flappy bird clone made in Processing.
+This is a Flappy Bird clone made in Processing.